sunsided/bht-mas/mas04/README.md

     |  0 | -1 | -2 | -1 |  0 |

 Since I was too lazy to calculate it myself, I simply used the kernel as it was described [here](http://kurse.fh-regensburg.de/cato/module/bildverarbeitung/pr/modul_5/pdf/hochpass_s4.pdf).

+### Median Filter

+Implemented by moving a `N`-by-`N` filter window (with `N` being any odd number) over the picture, sorting all values within this window and picking the median.
+Sorting is done (as requested in the exercise) by using bubble sort.

 ## Noise processes